hslmith/vpc-ta-lab-202208/README.md

 1. Expand the Compute Menu and select ‘SSH Keys’
 2. Choose your region that you want to complete this lab in from the drop down in the header.
 3. Click blue “Create +”
 4. SSH Keys are stored in the region.
-Make sure is set to the region you started with.
+Make sure it is set to the region you started with.
 	```
 	Name: MiniLab
 	Resource Group: Default
-	Public Key: Paste the public key you either created (id_rsa.pub) or copied from github
+	Public Key: Paste the public key you either created in the optional section above(id_rsa.pub) or copy and paste (pubkey_rsa) from github
 	```

 <br>